conneroisu/groq-go/README.md

 A community Go client implementation for the [Groq API](https://wow.groq.com/).

-Groq API is a super fast way to query open source llms.
+Groq is a super fast way to query open source llms.

+## Features

+- Supports all models from [Groq](https://wow.groq.com/) in a type-safe way.
+- Supports streaming.
+- Supports moderation.
+- Supports audio transcription.
+- Supports audio translation.

 ## Installation